 If you can manage to visit early on a weeknight, especially towards the beginning of the season or after Christmas, likely the best time to visit Hershey Sweet Lights, I definitely recommend a visit to this festive destination during the holiday season, especially if you’re already in the Hershey and Harrisburg area visiting other holiday attractions or visiting Hersheypark Christmas Candylane.

 Looking for more holiday destinations in the region?
 Check out Koziar’s Christmas Village, the best Christmas things to do around Lancaster County, and our favorite Christmas towns in PA.
+You can also catch a Hershey Bears’ hockey game during the winter.

 Hershey Sweet Lights